bill-kerr/tailwindcss-plugin-defaults/README.md

 };
 ```

-Now your modifier for default classes can be used as such.
+Now your modifier for default classes can be used as follows.

 ```html
 <div class="default:bg-gray-100">You can change the modifier!</div>